The Wildworx guide on winterising your camper or laying up your pride and joy.

 If you're like us, you love spending time outdoors and in nature, regardless of the season.
 You might own a campervan or be considering buying one.
 But there extra elements you need to take into consideration during the winter.
 Whether you’re planning on putting your campervan in storage for a few months (laying up), or if you want to continue to go camping all year round.

 Here we share with you some tips on how to stay warm in the winter and how to protect your campervan from damage during those cold months.

 Campervans are a great way to explore the outdoors, but they can also be vulnerable to condensation.
 This moisture can build up on walls and windows, leading to mold and mildew growth.
 It can also cause paint to peel and fabrics to mildew.

 There are a few steps you can take to prevent condensation in your campervan.
 First, make sure that your campervan is well ventilated.
 This means opening windows and doors when possible and using a fan to circulate air.

 Second, invest in a dehumidifier.
 This will help to remove moisture from the air, preventing it from condensing on surfaces.
-If you’re planning on leaving your campervan for long periods over the winter it might be worth parking it inside a garage if you’re able to.
-That way you can run a dehumidifier machine intermittently throughout the winter.
+If you plan to leave your campervan for long periods over the winter, it might be worth parking it inside a garage.
+That way, you can run a dehumidifier machine intermittently throughout the winter.
 You can also purchase disposable dehumidifiers which you can leave in the van to suck moisture out of the air.